Captain George Vancouver's 1792 to 1794 Surveys of the Pacific Coast

 Like Captain James Cook before him, Vancouver would ultimately conclude that the famous Strait of Anion or the Northwest Passage did not exist.

-Spatial layers were created recorded the known movements of HMS Discovery and HMS Chatham and their respective survey boats between 1792 and 1794.
-The linear and point datasets were created to encompassed Vancouver’s coastal survey and were researched from Vancouver’s published journals and other numerous records.
-The linear data contains the attributes that includes Ship, Vessel, Crew, Arrived, Departed, Year, Route, Leg, and Notes.
+A spatial dataset was created to record the known movements of HMS Discovery and HMS Chatham and their respective survey boats between 1792 and 1794.
+The linear data was created to encompassed Vancouver’s coastal survey and were researched from Vancouver’s published journals and other numerous records.
+The linear data contains the fields that includes Ship, Vessel, Crew, Arrived, Departed, Year, Route, Leg, and Notes.

 The resulting measurements of the data are as follows: The distance calculated for HMS Discovery and Chatham during the 1792 survey equates to approximately 3,404 km and the distance travelled by the survey boats equates to approximately 5,859 km .
 The distance calculated for HMS Discovery and Chatham during the 1793 survey equates to approximately 5,414 km and the distance travelled by the survey boats equates to approximately 6,152 km .
 The distance calculated for HMS Discovery and Chatham during the 1794 survey equates to approximately 4,327 km and the distance travelled by the survey boats equates to approximately 5,468 km .